-We recognise the need for all to be alert to the risks posed by those who may wish to harm children and young people in school or travelling to and from school and their homes, and to maintain an attitude that "it could happen here where safeguarding is concerned" (Keeping Children Safe in Education, 2018).
+We recognise the need for all to be alert to the risks posed by those who may wish to harm children and young people in school or travelling to and from school and their homes, and to maintain an attitude that "it could happen here where safeguarding is concerned" (Keeping Children Safe in Education, 2019).

-The four main elements to this policy are:
+The five main elements to this policy are:

-- Striving to prevent harm through the development of a positive school ethos, a safe school environment, a full curriculum and through the offer of pastoral support to pupils and their families; - The school child protection infrastructure and procedures for identifying and reporting cases (or suspected cases) of abuse or other child protection concerns; - Support for pupils who may have suffered significant harm, and their families; and - Staff recruitment, management and support systems which protect children and young people.
+- Striving to prevent harm through the development of a positive school ethos, a safe school environment, a full curriculum and through the offer of pastoral support to pupils and their families; - The school child protection infrastructure and procedures for identifying and reporting cases (or suspected cases) of abuse or other child protection concerns; - Support for pupils who may have suffered significant harm, and their families; - Staff recruitment, management and support systems which protect children and young people. - Specific safeguarding issues faced by children and young people.